Breast Sensitivity

 1. What sexual behaviors, communication techniques, and conditions contribute to higher levels of sexual satisfaction in allosexuals who are alloromantic with their partners?

-Dr. Pasciucco found the following seven themes in her research: communication, commitment, intimacy and passion, cultural context, learning and knowledge, ethical non-monogamy consideration, and ongoing negotiations.
+Dr. Pasciucco found the following seven themes in her research.
+Communication, commitment, intimacy and passion, cultural context, learning and knowledge, ethical non-monogamy consideration, and ongoing negotiations.

 What is a Clinical Sexologist?

 A clinical sexologist is a professional who is an expert in clinical sexology.
-Clinical Sexology is the interdisciplinary study of human sexuality integrating research findings of human sexual behavior with the diagnosis and treatment of sexual concerns and dysfunctions.
-The Clinical Sexology program at IICS is dedicated to preparing licensed psychotherapists, psychologists, and other health care providers to provide clinical sexology as an addendum to their already licensed clinical practice.
+Clinical Sexology is the interdisciplinary study of human sexuality integrating research findings of human sexual behavior with the diagnosis.
+And treatment of sexual concerns and dysfunctions.
+The Clinical Sexology program at IICS is dedicated to preparing licensed psychotherapists, psychologists.
+And other health care providers to provide clinical sexology as an addendum to their already licensed clinical practice.

 International Institute of Clinical Sexology (IICS) is licensed by the Florida Commission of Independent Education (CIE) to offer a Ph.D. in Clinical Sexology.
 Students earning this degree will hold it in perpetuity regardless of professional licensure status or geographical location.
-The CIE license is an assurance that IICS is held to a high educational and operating standard and is audited yearly.
+The CIE license is an assurance that IICS is held to a high educational.
+And operating standard and is audited yearly.
 Accreditation by a U.S. DoE entity is not necessary as this degree does not lead to a license.

-Dr. Pasciucco is excited to apply her expertise in the field of sexology, specifically high sexual satisfaction in long-term romantic relationships.
+Dr. Pasciucco is excited to apply her expertise in the field of sexology.
+Specifically high sexual satisfaction in long-term romantic relationships.

 Read More About Dr. Amanda Pasciucco.